orielyem/hkube-agent/README.md

 ## Notes
 * When deploying to hkube make sure that your naming (algorithm, pipeline) are the same in all of the yaml files.
+* Hkube-agent uses other algorithmsso you need to make sure that they are exists on hkube.
+In case that they are not you can add them using the deploy algorithm steps above.
+* If you want to debug your algorithm on your computer while it's runing on Hkube cloud you take a look at local-debug folder.